Redawt/f4-frost-guide/frostone.md

 ## [FROST - Accessible Locations](https://www.nexusmods.com/fallout4/users/51477666?tab=user+files) (*O)

-This is not a single mod, rather then a collection of mods.
+This is not a single mod, it is a collection of mods.
 {: .info}

 #### Description